 Baseline for Accessible EPUB 3

-The Google.org grant will help us develop tools for publishers so that they can create digital books that can be read by anyone, regardless of their disability.
+The Google.org grant helped us to develop tools for publishers so that they can create digital books that can be read by anyone, regardless of their disability.

-- Developing accessibility checking tool to assist publishers in implementing the specification for baseline accessibility.
+- Developing an accessibility checking tool to assist publishers in implementing the specification for baseline accessibility.
 Specifically, highlighting accessibility related warnings and errors and providing recommendations.
 This tool is also essential for enabling any third party and consumers (procurement offices in education etc.) to check the accessibility claims of publishers and content creators.
+Ace by DAISY

-- Evaluating reading systems for accessibility: Defining the fundamental as well as advanced accessibility testing criteria for reading systems.
+- Evaluating reading systems for accessibility—Defining the fundamental as well as advanced accessibility testing criteria for reading systems.
 Evaluating reading systems for providing feedback to developers.
 Informing educational institutions and readers.
+Reading Systems Testing

-- Developing an inclusive publishing information hub: Disseminating information about inclusive publishing and reading targeted to publishers, the technology industry, educational institutions and readers.
-Accessible publishing resources will be added to inclusivepublishing.org.
+- Developing an inclusive publishing information hub—Disseminating information about inclusive publishing and reading targeted to publishers, the technology industry, educational institutions and readers, together with accessible publishing resources—inclusivepublishing.org.

 The four-dimensional project is co-chaired by George Kerscher and Avneesh Singh.
 They form the governance team, and each of the dimensions of the project is led by respective domain experts.